 The Shattered Planet That Lives On: What Vesta Tells Us About Cosmic Ruins

-At 525 kilometers wide, Vesta is second only to Ceres in the asteroid belt…but she’s unlike any other neighbor.
-Her surface is scarred by ancient lava.
-Her interior shows signs of separation…core, mantle, crust.
+At 525 kilometers wide (about the width of the entire state of Pennsylvania which is roughly 490 km across at its widest), Vesta is second only to Ceres in the asteroid belt, but she’s unlike any other neighbor.
+Her surface is scarred by ancient lava. and her interior shows signs of separation…core, mantle, and crust.

 The Planet That Never Was (or Once Was?)